 Get Schooled

-School, extracurriculars, and life can be stressful from time to time - so it’s important to take steps to preserve your mental health and well-being.
-Here's a list of free mental health resources available to help you in times of need.
+School, extracurriculars, work, and life can be stressful from time to time.
+This is why it’s essential to prioritize your mental and emotional well-being.
+Check out our list of student mental health resources–all completely free–to use when you're in need of some extra support.

-Note: This is not an exhaustive list of all the free and low-cost resources available.
-If you are experiencing a crisis, please call 911 or 988, the National Suicide & Crisis lifeline.
+Note: This is not a complete list of all the free and low-cost mental health resources available.
+If you are experiencing a crisis, please call 911 or 988, the National Suicide & Crisis Lifeline.

 Aura